 Option 4: Hire an HVAC technician to install a common wire, and never have this hassle again

 It’s a pretty simple job.
 Hiring a pro for any of the suggested tasks will cost $100-$300, typically.
-You can use our free estimate tool to get accurate local thermostat installation price.
+You can use our estimate tool to get accurate local thermostat installation cost.

 Option 5: Use a splitter/jumper module as a work-around to installing a c-wire